evadne/gemini-notes/README.md

 See [link](https://droidagency.com/fixing-2d-gamingui-lags-on-mediatek-devices-1948/) the feature polls the ambient light sensor all the time.
 This feature can be disabled in engineering mode as needed.
 I’ve not yet done so.

+### Deal with the SimProcessor notification

+The notification flashes for one second on boot which is annoying.

+1. Go to Settings
+2. Go to Notifications
+2. Select Show System
+4. Find SimProcessor
+5. Set the app to not have notifications shown on the lock screen
+6. Set the application to have notifications shown silently

 ## Miscellaneous

 ### Other Magisk Modules